 Each type of griddle has pros and cons depending on what dishes you plan to serve.
 Using a commercial electric grill indoors should be a pleasant experience that adds value to your business.
 Don’t skimp on the prices for your commercial griddles; safety is always the utmost priority, then taste and final product are the final deciding factors.
 Each of the grills below has something to offer, and our favorites are the commercial flattop grills, also called “griddles”.
 These are the traditional indoor grills used by restaurants for at least the past 75 years, and they’ve stuck around for a reason.

-- This commercial griddle has two-sided temperature controls and is made from easy-to-clean stainless steel.
+- This commercial electric griddle for restaurant has two-sided temperature controls and is made from easy-to-clean stainless steel.
 It’s a great mid-size griddle for cooking up a variety of breakfast dishes, meats and sandwiches.
 It’s built for long-term use and can be purchased with an extended warranty, if needed.

 Summing it Up: